10 reasons to go green starting NOW

 - 1 pound per hour: the amount of carbon dioxide that is saved from entering the atmosphere for every kilowatt-hour of renewable energy produced.

 - 60 percent: the reduction in developmental problems in children in China who were born after a coal-burning power plant closed in 2006.

 - 35 percent: the amount of coal's energy that is actually converted to electricity in a coal-burning power plant.
 The other two-thirds is lost to heat.

-- 5 percent: the percentage of the world's carbon dioxide emissions expected to be produced by air travel by the year 2050.
+- 5 percent: the percentage of the world's carbon dioxide emissions produced by air travel.